I7-Examples/Glass/docs/source.txt

 Instead of drinking: say "Sadly, no one has thought to provide you with your water dish."

-Instead of tieing something to something: say "An activity too complicated for you to manipulate yourself."
+Instead of tying something to something: say "An activity too complicated for you to manipulate yourself."

 Instead of sleeping: say "You have had a full eighteen hours of sleep, and are refreshed at the moment."